 “My basic principle for sorting papers is to throw them all away.
 My clients are stunned when I say this, but there is nothing more annoying than papers.” – Marie Kondo The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing

-Here’s another (prettier) printable to help you remember what papers you should hold onto as well as how long to keep them:
+Too extreme?
+I created this graphic to help you remember what papers you should hold onto and how long you need to keep them.

-Really, though, we tend to err on the side of keeping too much when it comes to paperwork.
+Really, though, we tend to keep far too much when it comes to paperwork.
 Why do we do this?
 Usually, it’s out of fear of throwing something away and then finding out we need it later on.

 Step Three: Organize What’s Left